truongpl/truongpl.github.io/_posts/2022-06-02-blog-post-title-from-file-name.md

 ![Component](https://github.com/truongpl/truongpl.github.io/raw/main/docs/assets/Component.png)

-The main idea is that each endpoint will have a service that serves the endpoints business, each service will handle the call to Tensorflow Serving pods to get Model predictions, post process the data and insert the record to database.
+The main idea is that each endpoint will have a service that serves the endpoints business, each service will handle the call to AI Interface to get Model predictions, post process the data and insert the record to database.

 A sample deployment.yaml